Marianne is a British writer and researcher who has always been fascinated by names and where they come from.

 Another Z name with several spellings and possible meanings.
 Zane has been in the top 1000 since 1921 but has become a top 300 name in the last 20 years peaking at 211 in 2016.

 Zayn means beauty or grace in Arabic.
-This name entered the top 1000 in the US in 2013.
-It's popularity undoubtedly inspired by the fame of Zayn Malik, the former member of the boyband One Direction.
+This name entered the top 1000 in the U.S. in 2013.
+Its popularity was undoubtedly inspired by the fame of Zayn Malik, the former member of the boyband One Direction.
 Zayn Malik comes from England, but his family is of Pakistani origin.

 Hebrew name which means raised up or redemption.
 It's also used to refer to the Jewish homeland.
 This name has been in the top 1000 since 1998.